Enquire Now

 • What it means to sit on a panel as an EDI Champion

-• Balancing influence, challenge, and collaboration
+• Balancing influence, challenge and collaboration

 • Equality vs equity in recruitment decisions

-• The impact of inclusive recruitment on organisational culture and outcomes
+• The impact of inclusive recruitment on organisational culture

 Legal Context & Accountability

-• Overview of the Equality Act 2010
+• Overview of the Equality Act 2010:

 • Protected characteristics